alexmojnov74/Google-Books-Search/README.md

-# Google-Books-Search
+# Google Books Search
-React Google Books Search App
+React-based Google Books Search app.
+This app is using React components, utilized React lifecycle methods to query and display books based on user searches.

-Build with:
+## Build with:
 ### Node.JS;
 ### React.JS;
 ### Node-Express;